Freelunch-AI/docs/design_notes.md

 65. __Equipped with an easy integration testing framework__ ((1) inverted integration testing: instead of writing integration tests, the platform automatically writes multiple tests for you, and then you either visually inspect the result or write an output validator to make it into a real integration test; (2) you can also write your own integration tests like you write unit tests; (3) you can put fast and/or crucial integration tests to run in ci/cd and the rest on the background evaluation/observability cluster.)

 66. __That can make ML Systems with a single APIs__ (Note: this approach should not be used if you are exposing a public API to your ML System.
-Data ingestion, configuration and inference can be done via a single API, and then have an API per use cases.
+Data ingestion, configuration, inference and querying can be done via a single API, and then have an API per use job underneath.
 This works by using an API gateway that traslates the single-API calls to actual data ingestion and inference requests, using different APIs.)

 </details>